 Now that you roughly know how many wineries you want to visit, what type of wine you want to enjoy, and what experiences you want to have, start researching wineries to visit!
 Some other things to keep in mind when planning your trip is figuring out who is open each day of the week.
 While most bigger wineries are open 7 days a week, many smaller wineries are open 3-5 days a week, or are open by reservation only some days of the week.
 If you’re wanting to do a tasting at a winery, we highly recommend making a reservation.
 This will result in the fewest headaches and ensure you have the best experience possible.
 Many wineries allow for walk-in tastings, but a reservation helps the winery make sure they have enough staff on hand to give you sufficient attention during your tasting.

-At Kalasi Cellars, we’re fully open 11am-5pm on Thursdays through Mondays.
-On Tuesdays and Wednesdays we’re by appointment only.
-We allow walk-ins every day we’re fully open, but reservations make sure we save some space for you in our tasting room and help avoid the tasting room becoming too crowded.
+At Kalasi Cellars, we’re fully open 11am-5pm, 7 days a week!
+We allow walk-ins every day, but reservations make sure we save some space for you in our tasting room and help avoid the tasting room becoming too crowded.
 We do not charge for reservations, but ask that you cancel 24hrs before the reservation if you cannot make it as this helps free up time slots for other guests.

 Finally, you need to arrange your transportation.
 Most guests drive themselves from winery to winery.
 However, many utilize other means of transportation like private drivers / tour companies, larger tour companies (i.e., you may be paired with other groups), or hop-on / hop-off shuttles.
 Driving yourself or hiring a private driver / tour company will offer you the most flexibility with picking the wineries you want to visit.
 If you’re driving your group around, please avoid over consumption by limiting the number of wineries you visit, splitting tastings with someone else, pouring / spitting out wine after you’ve tasted it (this is completely acceptable), pairing your wine with food and water, etc.